ml-jku/hopfield-layers/examples/mnist_bags/README.md

 ```
 * Set the path to the directory you copied ADMIL to in the first cell of the [mnist_bags_demo.ipynb](mnist_bags_demo.ipynb) notebook.

 * In cell 4 the parameters for the experiment can be set.
-Notably the model can be choosen.
+Notably the model can be chosen.

 * Run the notebook.